IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 ---
 layout: post
-title: ...
+title: The missing Combine input type
-commentIssueId: x
+commentIssueId: 17
 tags: combine, mvvm, propertywrapper
 ---

-# The missing Combine Input type

 Like most people I have been tinkering with SwiftUI and Combine lately.
 Mostly using the MVVM pattern since that's what I know best.
 One thing I miss from RxSwift that Combine doesn't seem to have is a dedicated _input only_ type.